Do Fabulous Front Gardens Help Sell Houses?

 Are people still bothered whether they have a front garden or not?

 In most cases, yes.
-At Home Truths, we are often asked if properties have a front garden and off street parking and these attributes can be essential requirements for many potential buyers today.
+At Home Truths, we are often asked if properties have a front garden and these attributes can be essential requirements for many potential buyers today.

 We also find that if the property has a front garden but no drive, people will see this as a potential opportunity to create a drive at the front.
 So, whether the space at the front of a property is used for a garden, or for a drive, it is certainly still a desirable feature of a property in today’s market.
 It will certainly continue to be so as we see more and more new builds being developed, so if you have one, make the most of it!